Uterine rupture survival story teaches two lessons

 But sometimes there is no “reason” for a uterine rupture other than a prior cesarean.

-Uterine rupture stories illustrate that even though the risk is ~ 0.4% (among those with one prior low transverse cesarean in a spontaneously laboring VBAC), that small number impacts real parents & babies.
+Uterine rupture stories illustrate that even though the risk is ~ 0.4% (among those with one prior low transverse cesarean in a spontaneously laboring VBAC), that small number impacts real parents and babies.

 Sometimes, outcomes are good.
 Other times, not good.
 And many things impact how a uterine rupture plays out.